nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**

 * If you are worried about adding duplicated people, fret not!
 KnottyPlanners will alert you when an identical person is added
-* We will also alert you when you add a different person with the same name, we need your help to change their input name in these situations 😊 (e.g.`John 1` or `John from school`)
+* We will also alert you when you add a different person with the same name, we need your help to change their input name in these situations 😊 (e.g. if `John` is duplicated, you can consider changing into `John Tan` or `John from school`)

 </box>